MeiK2333/github-style/README.md

 ---
 ```

-Then the [katex script](https://katex.org/docs/autorender.html) will auto render the string enclosed by delimiters.
+then the [katex script](https://katex.org/docs/autorender.html) will auto render the string enclosed by delimiters.

 ```
 # replace ... with latex formula